 Health costs account for about one-third of state budgets, ranging from financing Medicaid, to paying for state employees and other populations, such as prisoners.
 State legislatures make thousands of health policy decisions each year, including improving access to appropriate care, determining who should be immunized, licensing health professionals and facilities, and supporting initiatives to keep people healthy.
 NCSL's web site provides health reports and updates listed by 50+ topics, on the right-hand column.

 The Affordable Care Act of 2010 (ACA) brings substantial changes to the health care system.
-The Health Insurance Marketplaces or Exchanges opened for enrollment in all 50 states on October 1 and coverage begins on January 1.
+The Health Insurance Exchanges or Marketplaces opened for enrollment in all 50 states on October 1, 2013 and coverage began on Jan.
+1, 2014.
 Half of the states opted to expand Medicaid for adults with incomes up to 138 percent of the federal poverty level, so far.
-In addition, the law put in place new health insurance regulations that affect premium rates, enrollee assistance and appeals and coverage for young adults and people with preexisting conditions, among other things.
-State legislatures considered more than 2,000 bills that relate to the ACA since its passage, with more state decisions likely in 2014.
+In addition, the law put in place new health insurance regulations that affect premium rates, enrollee assistance and appeals and coverage for people with preexisting conditions and young adults added to family policies, among other things.
+State legislatures considered more than 2,500 bills that relate to the ACA since its passage, leading to 500+ signed into law as of Dec.
+2013.
+For 2014 there are more state decisions and another 1,000 bills under consideration.